 No, we're not asking you to pick a side.
 Inside or outside, up or down, top or bottom.
 A towel needs two sides.
 Argue all you want on this point, but believe us - we've tried developing a single sided towel and there’s a reason the design hasn’t changed much throughout history.

 This may rock the very foundation of your core belief system, so sit down: A beach towel is not necessarily the same on both sides.
 One side is more absorbent, designed to dry the body after the surf.
 Meanwhile, the other side is designed not to get soggy and clogged up with sand.
 The construction is exactly the same on both sides they have just been treated differently.
 At Canningvale, we have Velour towels; velour is the side that you lay flat on the ground, velour is the side that has been “veloured” which basically means the terry loops have been shaved off, leaving the towel feeling soft, un-absorbent and sand-repellant.
 The reverse side has the full terry loops which are absorbent and better for drying off with.

 Run your hand over that brand-new bath towel and you'll find its soft, absorbent and luxurious.
 But get it soaking wet at the beach and after just one or two uses, it will be stained, sandy and smelly.
 The materials of a beach towel, on the other hand, are designed specifically to resist these side effects.

-So for your next trip to the beach, do yourself a favour, and browse Canningvale's huge range of large beach towels, ready and equipped to do the job right.
+So for your next trip to the beach, do yourself a favour, and browse Canningvale's large beach towels, ready and equipped to do the job right.
 And get wrangling on those bath towel sets, so they stay exactly where they belong, looking beautiful in your bathroom.
 Also checkout how to make your beach towels last.